-The circumstances of 2020 have inspired (or forced) many folks to become more creative and resourceful.
+Pandemic circumstances have inspired (or forced) many folks to become more creative and resourceful.
 Falling smack dab in the middle of those two qualities is the decision to grow your own vegetables — indoors.
-It’s become one of the big trends this year.
+It’s become a big trend.

 Yes, such a venture is possible and no, it does not have to take up as much space as you might expect.
 If you’ve already grown houseplants, you already have enough room for veggies.